 Charitable contributions can be claimed as an itemized deduction on your income tax return, potentially lowering your taxable income by the same amount.
 However, the tax deduction is subject to certain limits and might not completely offset the total tax cost of a distribution for some individuals if that gift is made to a charity after a distribution from your retirement account is paid to you.
 However, if you are age 70 1⁄2 or older you may want to consider Qualified Charitable Distributions (QCDs).
-QCDs are income-tax-free if the gift is made directly from a traditional IRA to an eligible charitable organization, for amounts up to \$105,000 in 20243.
-QCDs are not available from SEP or SIMPLE IRAs, or from employer-sponsored retirement plans such as 401(k) plans but can be made from an inherited IRA if you meet all of the criteria above.
-In addition, when you use a QCD, you cannot also claim the same distribution as a charitable contribution.
+QCDs are income-tax-free if the gift is made directly from a traditional IRA to an eligible charitable organization, for amounts up to \$108,000 in 20253.
+QCDs are not available from SEP or SIMPLE IRAs, or from employer-sponsored retirement plans such as 401(k) plans, but can be made from an inherited IRA if you meet all of the criteria above.
+In addition, when you use a QCD, you cannot also claim the same distribution as a deduction when you itemize.
+In addition, if you make deductible contributions to your IRA after age 70 1⁄2, you must also adjust the amount of the QCD.